elastic/opentelemetry/docs/kubernetes/operator/instrumenting-java.md

   Ensure the environment variable `OTEL_EXPORTER_OTLP_ENDPOINT` points to a valid endpoint and there's network communication between the Pod and the endpoint.

-4. Confirm data is flowing through in **Kibana**:
+5. Confirm data is flowing through in **Kibana**:

   - Open Observability -> Applications -> Service Inventory, and determine if:
     - The application appears in the list of services.
     - The application shows transactions and metrics.

-  - For application container logs, open **Kibana Discovery** and filter for your pods log.
+  - For application container logs, open **Kibana Discover** and filter for your pods log.
 In the provided example we could filter them with any of:
     - `k8s.deployment.name: "java-app"` (**adapt the query filter to your use case**)
     - `k8s.pod.name: java-app*` (**adapt the query filter to your use case**)

-  Note that the application logs are not provided by the instrumentation library, but by the DaemonSet collector deployed as part of the [operator installation](./README.md)
+  Note that the application logs are not provided by the instrumentation library, but by the DaemonSet collector deployed as part of the [operator installation](./README.md).

 ## Troubleshooting